Tier 6 Benefit Information

 You must report overtime earnings up to the overtime limit.

-For Tier 6 ERS members, please refer to our Tier 6 overtime limitation chart.
+For Tier 6 Employees’ Retirement System (ERS) members, please refer to our Tier 6 overtime limitation chart.
 The limit is adjusted annually based on the Consumer Price Index as of December 31st of the previous year.

 For Tier 6 Police and Fire Retirement System (PFRS) members, the limit is 15 percent of salary.

 You should continue to report all non-overtime pay, days worked and any loan or arrears payments for Tier 6 members who have reached the overtime limit.